 People, places and things all make up the environment around you.
 It is the people that are around you, the objects that are around you, the buildings and furniture that are around you.
-We are constantly receiving and processing information about our surroundings, and then reacting to it.
+We receive and process information about our surroundings and then react to it.
 Your ability to interpret the environment and react to it will depend on your ability to receive and process that information.

 People have a very significant impact on what you do and where you go, even more so in this time of Covid-19.

 The number of people in a place make a huge difference.
 You may be the sort of person who enjoys crowded, noisy environments, or you may worry about being bumped into, touched or knocked over; being able to hear properly; manoeuvring with your wheelchair or walking aids; waiting in lines; having too many noises, colours and smells around you.